geeksLabTech/kade-drive/README.md

 ### Usage with docker

-- Build the image with `make docker`
+- Build the image with `make docker` or pull it from docker.hub `docker pull joramas/kade-drive:latest`
 - Run `make shell` to start the Docker container with an interactive Bash shell
 - Now you can run `poetry run server` to start a server or `poetry run cli`